Tour des Canadiens

 The Tour des Canadiens is a condominium skyscraper complex in Montreal, Quebec, Canada.
 It is situated next to the Bell Centre in downtown Montreal, at Avenue des Canadiens-de-Montréal and Rue de la Montagne, and is named for the Montreal Canadiens hockey team, which is a part-owner of the project.

-The first tower consists of 552 condos, with thirteen floors of parking and a large sports bar on the ground floor.
+The first tower consists of 552 condos, with nine floors of parking and a large sports bar on the ground floor.

 Two subsequent towers were added to the Tour des Canadiens project, with the Tour des Canadiens 2 completed in 2019 and construction on the Tour des Canadiens 3 wrapping up in 2021.

 Construction on Tour des Canadiens 1 began in July 2013, and was completed in 2016.
 As of February 2013, the project had been approved by the city and was 100% sold.